TotoroCodingDojo/SICP/01-building-abstraction-with-procedures/1.1/README.md

 (define size 2)
 ```

-It should be clear that the possiblity of associating values with symbols and later retriving them
+It should be clear that the possibility of associating values with symbols and later retrieving them
 means that the interpreter must maintain some sort of memory that keep track of name object pairs.
 This memory is called the *environment*.